cms-dev/cms/docs/Installation.rst

          python-sqlalchemy python-psutil python-netifaces python-crypto \
          python-tz python-six iso-codes shared-mime-info stl-manual \
          python-beautifulsoup python-mechanize python-coverage python-mock \
-         cgroup-lite python-requests python-werkzeug python-gevent
+         cgroup-lite python-requests python-werkzeug python-gevent patool

     # Optional.
     # sudo apt-get install nginx-full php5-cli php5-fpm phppgadmin \
     #      python-yaml python-sphinx texlive-latex-base python-cups a2ps
     # You can install PyPDF2 using Python Package Index.

-On Arch Linux, the following command will install almost all dependencies (two of them can be found in the AUR):
+On Arch Linux, the following command will install almost all dependencies (some of them can be found in the AUR):

 .. sourcecode:: bash